Volunteer Effectively in Nigeria

 Some Small-Scale NGOs operating in Nigeria

 CHIEF is just one example of hundreds of niche-based organizations operating within the country.
-There are grassroots organizations dedicated to infrastructure renewal, technology, agricultural sustainability, and like C.H.I.E.F, health care and education.
+There are grassroots organizations dedicated to infrastructure renewal, technology, agricultural sustainability, and like CHIEF, health care, and education.

-A list of some organizations that focus solely on empowering Nigerian women can be found at www.distel.ca/womlist/countries/nigeria.html.
 Transitions Abroad also provides a list of organizations actively working in Nigeria.

 Other Options for Volunteering in Nigeria